 It started trialling 4K content as early as 2013, and now offers the most practical way to get 4K content on a TV.
 Not every single 4K TV’s Netflix app will support this higher resolution, though, so be sure to check this before getting too excited.

-As of April 2016, there are a number of 4K titles available on Netflix, including Daredevil, Jessica Jones, Marco Polo, House of Cards.
+There are a number of 4K titles available on Netflix, including Daredevil, Jessica Jones, Marco Polo, House of Cards.
 On top of providing UHD films and TV shows, Netflix has also begun streaming content in HDR.
-Short for High Dynamic Range, HDR is set to be the big TV tech of 2016.
-Head over to our 'What is HDR?' guide for a full explanation of how the new technology works.
+Short for High Dynamic Range, HDR is set to be the big TV tech of the year.
+Head over to our ‘What is HDR?‘ guide for a full explanation of how the new technology works.
 In short, HDR refers to TVs that can produce a much wider array of colours, much brighter whites, and much deeper blacks than traditional screens.
 The result is a much more realistic and detailed image, providing you have an HDR-compatible TV.

 In December 2014, Amazon announced it was adding a few 4K shows to its books.
 The selection is still relatively limited, but key shows are available at the higher quality, including Transparent, Bosch, Red Oaks, and Alpha House.
 It also offers a selection of movies in 4K.

-What's good about Amazon's approach to 4K when compared to Netflix is that you don't have to pay extra for the privilege.
-What's more, Amazon was ahead of Netflix when it came to HDR content, releasing the first season of its original series Mozart in the Jungle in HDR in the US last June and in the UK last August.
-You also don't have to pay extra for HDR with Amazon Prime Instant Video.
+What’s good about Amazon’s approach to 4K when compared to Netflix is that you don’t have to pay extra for the privilege.
+What’s more, Amazon was ahead of Netflix when it came to HDR content, releasing the first season of its original series Mozart in the Jungle in HDR.
+You also don’t have to pay extra for HDR with Amazon Prime Instant Video.

 Related: Netflix 4K Ultra HD review

 Has Amazon Video caught up with Netflix after years of trailing behind a bit?
 In most of the ways that count, yes it has.